 Almost A Year

-We have been using it for almost a year now and absolutely love it.
+We have been using it for over a year now and absolutely love it.
 This item has been a complete game-changer.
-This item just twists on to your existing sewer discharge and it is simple to use.
+This item just twists onto your existing sewer discharge and it is simple to use.

 - Make sure your original RV’s tank discharge valve is closed and/or the tank is empty